jbuechel1/jbuechel1/README.md

 - 👋 Hi, I’m Jacob Buechel
 - 👀 I’m interested in front end web development!
-- 🌱 I’m currently learning C++ at California State University Bakersfield.
+- 🌱 I’m currently majoring in Computer Science at California State University Bakersfield.
-- 📫 How to reach me by email (jacobuechel@gmail.com)
+- 📫 How to reach me by email/phone (jacobuechel@gmail.com) (661) 343-4668

 <!---
 jbuechel1/jbuechel1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.